top of page

 How fit do I really need to be and what skills do I require?

 The fitter you are the more you will enjoy it, and the more chance you'll have of getting to the top, however unlike some of our longer expeditions you just need to have reasonable hiking fitness.
 If you can easily complete a 6-7 hour hike in the Lake District without being totally destroyed by it you'll be fit enough for this trek.
 As mentioned in the itinerary, there is a high degree of exposure and a requirement to be sure footed on rocky terrain.
-You're made safe by being attached to the cables however.
-Should you wish to see what you're like on Via Ferrata we can always arrange for you to try it our here in the Lake District first.
+You're made safe by being attached to the guides with a rope however.

 What Technical Kit do I require?

 All technical kit is provided.
-If you have your own Via Ferrata lanyards or helmet you can bring them.
+If you have your own harness and helmet you're welcome to bring them.

 What about the Food and Accommodation?

-Our accommodation in the citites will be mid-range hotel accommodation.
-In the mountains it is mountai huts, which are best pictured as hostels in the mountains!
+Our accommodation in the cities will be mid-range hotel accommodation.
+In the mountains it is mountain huts, which are best pictured as hostels in the mountains!
 It is likely we will be staying in a dormitory style room which sleeps up to 12 people.
 The huts are always clean and a great experience.

 bottom of page